-These three business related degree level programmes share similar aims and objectives as they are all designed to provide a general business background along with a strong basis of knowledge in their respective fields of specialisations.
+This degree level programme is designed to provide a general business background along with a strong basis of knowledge in the respective fields of specialisations.
 Equally important is the objective of enabling students to acquire a variety of skills (e.g. interpersonal, communications, numeracy, problem-solving, etc.) and to use these in appropriate business situations.

-Another major aim of the programmes is to develop the intellectual abilities and skills of the individual, and to develop their knowledge, analytical skills and abilities to handle the range of novel situations they may encounter in their future careers or in their postgraduate studies.
+Another major aim of the programme is to develop the intel-lectual abilities and skills of the individual, and to develop their knowledge, analytical skills and abilities to handle the range of novel situations they may encounter in their future careers or in their postgraduate studies.

-The full analytical breakdown of the aims and objectives for each programme is provided in the detailed documentation of each programme.
+The full analytical breakdown of the aims and objectives of the programme is provided in the detailed documentation provided.